IATF 16949: Historical background

 But due to this regulation a supplier needed to provide two different certificates for Daimler and Chrysler (VDA 6.1 for Germany and QS 9000 America), even though the supplier delivered only to a single company.
 These complexities accelerated the need for harmonization.

 Contents of the specification

 The aim of the standard is to improve the system and process quality to increase customer satisfaction, to identify problems and risks in the production process and supply chain, to eliminate their causes and to examine and take corrective and preventive measures for their effectiveness.
 The focus is not on the discovery, but on the avoidance of errors.

-The eight main chapters of the standards are:
+The ten main chapters of the standards are: